signalfx/splunk-otel-collector/deployments/cloudfoundry/tile/DEVELOPMENT.md

     ```
    This is likely a UAA client permissions issue.
 Here's how to check:

-     - `uaac client get INSERT_USERNAME_HERE`
+     - `uaac client get <USERNAME>`
      - Check the `authorities` key in the output, ensure it has the `logs.admin` authority listed.
 If the user does not have the proper authority, add it using this command:
-       - `uaac client update INSERT_USERNAME_HERE --authorities "EXISTING-PERMISSIONS logs.admin"`
+       - `uaac client update <USERNAME> --authorities "<EXISTING-PERMISSIONS> logs.admin"`
-         - Where `EXISTING-PERMISSIONS` is the current contents of the scope section from the output from uaac contexts.
+         - Where `<EXISTING-PERMISSIONS>` is the current contents of the scope section from the output from uaac contexts.
 Reference [here.](https://docs.cloudfoundry.org/uaa/uaa-user-management.html#changing-passwords)

 1. Tile shows up as running, but charts aren't populating data.
 This is most likely a metric naming mismatch.
 TAS v3.0+
 is currently unsupported due to metric name format changes.